Noovolari/leapp/docs/security/credentials-generation/aws.md

 !!!
 Info

     The access token is valid for 8 hours as noted in the expiresAt timestamp in the JSON file.
-Expired tokens must re-authenticate using the get-role-credentials API call.
+Expired tokens must be re-authenticated using the get-role-credentials API call.

 **Token duration is fixed to 8 hours.**